Role: UX & UI Designer

 The menu uses a consistent primary navigation, toggling between Modes, Acts, and Chapters respectively.
 Using scrolling pagination helped us fully utilize the small screen real estate, along with giving the user a “page turning” effect that felt true to the IP and gameplay style.

-The Questboard is one of the core features for the Unannounced Project.
+The Questboard is one of the core features for Mirrorverse.
 Largely based off of Contest of Champions, it is a node-based map with a predetermined layout, enemies, and a final boss.
-I was tasked with working with Game Design to help look for areas of improvement within the old system, and to help integrate new features into the design.
+Working with Game Desig, I helped look for areas of improvement within the old system, and to help integrate new features into the design.

 Questboard Info Panel